tcassels/alarmspark/README.md

 ## Building

 > All compiled files will be in the build directory.
-The final kernel binary and ISO is put in bin.
+The final kernel binary and ISO are put in bin.
 Build sits at the same level as src and doc.
 > The following makefile options are supported.
 > * clean
 > * all